Capitalist realism: Mark Fisher

-The term next appeared in 2009 with the publication of Mark Fisher's book Capitalist Realism: Is There No Alternative?
+The term next appeared in 2009 with the publication of Mark Fisher's book Capitalist Realism: Is There No Alternative?.
 Fisher argues that the term "capitalist realism" best describes the current global political situation, which lacks visible alternatives to the capitalist system which became dominant following the fall of the Soviet Union.
 His argument is a response to, and critique of, neoliberalism and new forms of government which apply the logic of capitalism and the market to all aspects of governance.

 His ideology refers to a perceived "widespread sense that not only is capitalism the only viable political and economic system, but also that it is now impossible even to imagine a coherent alternative to it".

 As a philosophical concept, capitalist realism is influenced by the Althusserian conception of ideology.
 Fisher proposes that within a capitalist framework there is no space to conceive of alternative forms of social structures, adding that younger generations are not even concerned with recognizing alternatives.
 He proposes that the 2008 financial crisis compounded this position.
-Rather than catalyzing a desire to seek alternatives for the existing model, the crisis reinforced the notion that modifications must be made within the existing system.
-The crash confirmed within the populace the necessity of capitalism rather than shake it loose from its foundations.
+Rather than catalyzing a desire to seek alternatives to the existing model, the crisis reinforced the notion that modifications must be made within the existing system.
+Rather than shake it loose from its foundations, the crash confirmed to the populace the necessity of capitalism.

 Capitalist realism as I understand it cannot be confined to art or to the quasi-propagandistic way in which advertising functions.
 It is more like a pervasive atmosphere, conditioning not only the production of culture but also the regulation of work and education, and acting as a kind of invisible barrier constraining thought and action.

 Fisher argues that "capitalist realism has successfully installed a 'business ontology' in which it is simply obvious that everything in society, including healthcare and education, should be run as a business" (cf. New Public Management).

 Following the publication of Fisher's work, the term has been picked up by other literary critics.

+The term has also been used by Japanese scholar Yoshifusa Ichii to characterize the way that the International Olympic Committee and its stakeholders, along with the Japanese state, took advantage of the 2020 Summer Olympics in Tokyo and the COVID-19 pandemic in order to further expand capitalist profits, state power, and national mobilization.
+Ishii combines Fisher's capitalist realism with Jules Boykoff's "celebration capitalism" to explain that "the celebration capitalism of the Olympics reinforces capitalist realism by creating a state of exception, which maximizes the flow of capital while invoking the biopolitics of a “new lifestyle” that echoes wartime slogans of national mobilization."